Environmental Conservation

 read more

-Fire a Pollution Complaint- Department of Environmental Quality
+File a Pollution Complaint- Department of Environmental Quality

 This page will direct you to a form to report a potential pollutant in your community.
 The DEQ says: "Reports from Oregonians are an important element of the enforcement of Oregon's environmental laws.
 Here are examples of complaints you can submit to DEQ: Unusual pollution from a facility Mismanagement of asbestos and hazardous waste Release…